Group at the approach to the Appalachian Trail

 - A paper map, ideally waterproof, of your section of the trail.

 - A manual compass.
-Even on the well-marked, white-blazed AT, it’s possible to get lost if you wander off trail.
+Even on the well-marked, white-blazed Appalachian Trail, it’s possible to get lost if you wander off trail.

 - A GPS unit or cell phone with an external backup battery and charging cable.
 If you sprain an ankle or get turned around or caught in the dark without overnight gear, finding the closest road and the ability to call for help are critical.